Galleria Nazionale d'Arte Antica

 Exhibitions

-The National Gallery of Ancient Art features over 1,400 works of art of renowned artists from the thirteenth to the eighteenth century, including Tiziano, El Greco, Caravaggio, Tintoretto or Raphael and his famous portrait, La fornarina.
+The National Gallery of Ancient Art features over 1,400 works of art of renowned artists from the thirteenth to the eighteenth century, including Titian, El Greco, Caravaggio, Tintoretto or Raphael and his famous portrait, La Fornarina.

 One of the most noteworthy halls is the oval salone, covering the entire height of the building.
 The salon’s ceiling has a vast fresco by the Italian Baroque artist Pietro da Cortona, depicting the Allegory of Divine Providence and Barberini Power.